Matsukata/airlines-jdbc-app/README.md

     ```
    CREATE USER airlines;
    ALTER USER airlines WITH PASSWORD 'airlines';
    CREATE DATABASE airlines;
-   GRANT ALL PRIVILEGES ON database airlines to airlines;
+   GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA PUBLIC TO airlines;
-   GRANT SELECT ON ALL TABLES IN schema PUBLIC to airlines;
+   GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA PUBLIC TO airlines;
     ```

 2. Execute *resource/schema.sql* script

 3. Execute *resource/test_data.sql* script for mock data (optional)